In Case You Missed It:

 Kevin McCloskey, faculty advisor, Communication Design

 Spring cleaning—professional style - Gather the work clothes you never wear -- suits, jackets, pants, shoes, ties, shirts, sweaters, belts and accessories for women and men -- and make a donation to the professional clothing drive held by the Women’s Center and the Career Development Center in the Old Main concourse from Feb.
 20-24.
-Donation days are Monday and Tuesday, Feb 20-21, from 9 a.m. - 8 p.m.
+Donation days are Monday and Tuesday, Feb 20-21, 9 a.m. - 8 p.m.

 Grace M. Hill, director, Women's Center & GLBTQ Resource Center